smukher2/GithubScientificReportsADPDHDMSimmuneSept2020/README.md

-# GithubScientificReports2020
+# GithubSubmittedADPDHDMSimmuneSept2021

 ## This github repository is made open access in hope that it will enable researchers replicate and/or adapt it for their work.
 So if you use or adapt the results, inferences and computational pipelines presented here, I will be grateful if you please help by citing it as follows.

 # Please help by citing this article and methods as follows (one citation):
 ### Mukherjee, S. Immune gene network of neurological diseases: Multiple Sclerosis (MS), Alzheimer’s disease (AD), Parkinson’s disease (PD) and Huntington’s disease (HD).
-Scientific Reports (2021 accepted). (put doi link here)
+(Submitted) Github link https://github.com/smukher2/

 # Author Information
 Shradha Mukherjee*#
-Address correspondence to: Shradha Mukherjee, PhD; Alias Goldy; Garland Avenue, Downtown Los Angeles, Los Angeles, CA 90017, U.S. Email: smukher2@gmail.com
+Address correspondence to: Shradha Mukherjee, PhD; Garland Avenue, Downtown Los Angeles, Los Angeles, CA 90017, U.S. Email: smukher2@gmail.com
 * First author and # Corresponding author

 Shradha Mukherjee, PhD in Biochemistry,